-Sure, some clueless people like to complain about moms being glued to their smart phones, but what those people don't understand is our phones are directly linking us to magical apps that help us do everything from lock down a last-minute sitter to quickly locating a bathroom before one of our kids has an accident.
+Sure, some mommy-shamers like to complain that parents are always glued to their smart phones, but what those people don’t understand is our phones are directly linking us to magical apps that help us do everything from lock down a last-minute sitter to quickly locating a bathroom before one of our kids has an accident.

 ContinuousCare is sort of a one-stop app for all things health care related.
 You can store scheduled appointments and medical records, ask health care specialists (real ones, not Google U graduates) medical questions and sync information from your device’s health app to monitor any ongoing treatments for you and your family.
 Plus, if your doctor uses Virtual Practice, you can schedule video consults and follow-ups without ever leaving the house.
 (Free, iTunes/Google Play)